adriweb/tivars_lib_cpp/README.md

 newPrgm.saveVarToFile("path/to/output/directory/", "myNewPrgrm");     // The extension is added automatically
 ```

 Several optional parameters for the functions are available.
-For instance, French is a supported input/output language for the program vartype, which is choosable with a boolean in an options array to pass.
+For instance, French input/output for tokenized content can be selected with an options map such as `{ {"lang", TH_Tokenized::LANG_FR} }`, and pretty-printing can enable reindentation with `{ {"reindent", true} }`.

 _Note: The code throws exceptions for you to catch in case of trouble._